laura-psychotherapist

 Ultimately our goal is to help you turn down the fear volume in your nervous system.

-Finally, the important fine print: Appointments for individual therapy are available during weekday business hours and are $225 per hour.
+Appointments for individual therapy are available during weekday business hours and are $250 per hour.
 The first meeting is normally scheduled for one and a half hours.
 Receipts are provided for health insurance plan reimbursement.
 Note that some insurance plans require a referral from a physician in order to receive coverage for psychological services, so please double check what your plan requires.
 Please also ensure that your plan covers virtual services.

-And in case you are wondering, or perhaps are understandably confused - I currently live in Manitoba but am registered with the College of Psychologists of Ontario and provide services virtually to residents of Ontario only.
+And in case you are wondering, or perhaps are understandably confused - I currently live in Manitoba but am registered with the College of Psychologists of Ontario and provide services virtually to residents of Ontario.

 Pain can be temporary